JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
 <details>
   <summary>Maho</summary>
-	Maho is undoubtedly the best written character in the game, not as perfect as Kurisu, but much more human and ground to earth.
+	Maho is undoubtedly the best written character in the game, not as perfect as Kurisu, but much more human and down to earth.
 In V&A route, the purpose of Maho's role and position around Kurisu and Okabe becomes much clearer.
 The writer just knows how to design and execute a thematically significant character.
 Twin Automata is a tragically beautiful route.
 I got baited so hard by that one line from her (iykyk).
 </details>
 <details>
   <summary>Kurisu</summary>